wch/create-shiny-react-app/templates/1-basic/README.md

 The front end is implemented with React and TypeScript.
 The Shiny backend can be implemented in either R or Python (or both).
 Depending on which language(s) you selected when creating this app, you may have an `r/` directory, a `py/` directory, or both.

 The front end uses `useShinyInput` and `useShinyOutput` hooks to send and receive values from the Shiny back end.
-The back end is a Shiny application that uses `renderText` (in R) or `render.text` (in Python) to render the output values.
+The back end is a Shiny application that uses `render_json` to send the output values to the front end as JSON.
 In this example, the Shiny back end simply capitalizes the input value and sends it back to the front end.

 ## Directory Structure